 Whether you’re an undergraduate student or already have your MD, Icahn Medical School has the perfect program to advance your medical career!

-As a high-ranking school, Icahn aims to admit big thinkers who are interested in changing the face of medicine.
-Due to their rigorous curriculums, they have high expectations of all prospective students.
+As a high-ranking school, Icahn aims to admit big thinkers interested in changing the face of medicine.
+Due to its rigorous curriculum, it has high expectations of all prospective students.

-The median MCAT score of accepted candidates is 517.
+The median MCAT score of accepted candidates is 519.
 In order to achieve this competitive score, it’s essential to create a comprehensive study plan and stick to it!
+Inspira's tutors in Brooklyn can help you achieve an MCAT score of 520+.

 To apply for ISMSS’s MD program, there are various requirements you must have.